 - Duration : 2 years (can be extended)

 - Starting date: As soon as possible.

 How to apply:

-Applicants must fill in the request form and include the following code reference position: postdoctoral researcher ATHLETE.
-Also the applicants must atach CV, a cover letter and passport.
+Applicants must fill in the request form and attach te CV and a CL including the following code reference position: PD_ATHLETE_Dec20.